Foreign Language Instruction Films of the early 1960s

 Je Parle Français, Premier Degré (1963)

 The 'Je Parle Français' series of French Language

-Instruction films was filmed in 1960-61 and produced by Encyclopaedia Britannica
+Instruction films was filmed in 1960-1961, produced by Encyclopaedia Britannica

 Film's Milan Herzog in conjunction with Otterbein College professor LaVelle